mbhdra/mbhdra/README.md

 - 👋 Hi, I’m Bahadır.
-I am a computer scientist and software developer from Turkey.
+I am a computer scientist and software engineer from Turkey.
-- 📫 Contact: m_bahadir_askin@hotmail.com

 <!---
 mbhdra/mbhdra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.